LiamPorter6/MScProject/README.md

 ## Contact

-For any questions or inquiries, please contact Liam Porter at l.porter6@universityofgalway.ie.
+For any questions or inquiries, please contact me at liamporter.bioinfo@gmail.com